-The directors believe, after due and careful enquiry, that the company has sufficient resources for its present requirements and, therefore, consider it appropriate to adopt the going concern basis in preparing the financial statements to 31 March 2023, notwithstanding the material uncertainty discussed below.
+The directors believe, after due and careful enquiry, that the company has sufficient resources for its present requirements and, therefore, consider it appropriate to adopt the going concern basis in preparing the financial statements to 31 March 2025, notwithstanding the material uncertainty discussed below.

-SW (Finance) II Limited is a company within the Greensands Holdings Limited group of companies.
+SW (Finance) II Limited is a company within the Greensands Holdings Limited group of companies formerly headed by Greensands Holdings Limited (GSH) (for details of the new ultimate parent company, refer to the subsequent events disclosure in note 16).
 These companies exist to support the only operating company within the group, Southern Water Services Limited (SWS), which is the parent company of SW (Finance) II Limited.